exlee/ex_semantic_markdown/README.md

 - [ ] since parsing is done using `Earmark` it shares some caveats (like [HTML Limitation](https://hexdocs.pm/earmark_parser/EarmarkParser.html#module-limitations))
 - [ ] no performance tests were done, but most likely it's not very fast so the input files should be pre-processed and cached
 - [ ] it'd be nice to have tag transformers provided in form of `(text) -> any` so that output can be "smarter"
+- [ ] nested semantic tags are not supported (this probably would require switching parser entirely)